Tao-AI-group/HPV_Twitter_Corpus/README.md

 ## NOTE

 Please note that by downloading the Twitter data you agree to follow the Twitter terms of service (https://twitter.com/tos?lang=en), which requires not to redistribute the data and to delete tweets that are marked deleted in the future.
-You MUST NOT re-distribute the tweets, the annotations or the corpus obtained, as this violates the Twitter Terms of Use.
+You MUST NOT re-distribute the tweets, as this violates the Twitter Terms of Use.

 ## DATA
 The annotations for Tweets corpus are saved in "hpv_twitter_annotation.tsv".